numaproj/numalogic/docs/quick-start.md

 For more detailed experimentation, refer to [quick-start-example](https://github.com/numaproj/numalogic/blob/main/examples/quick-start.ipynb)

-## Numalogic as streaming ML using Numaflow:
+## Numalogic as streaming ML using Numaflow

 ### Running Numaflow: